 - A child may not be able to swallow tablets or capsules.
 There is no set age at which children are able to swallow solid medicines; some can find it difficult until they reach their early teens.

-- Older adults who have weakened muscles around their food pipe (oesophagus) because of ageing may find it difficult.
+- Older adults who have weakened muscles around their food pipe (oesophagus) because of ageing may find it difficult to swallow medicines.

 This can cause pain and discomfort and make swallowing difficult.
 Medicines that are commonly known to have this effect include doxycycline, clindamycin, alendronate, aspirin and other NSAIDs (ibuprofen, naproxen, diclofenac), potassium chloride, and ferrous sulfate.